United Nations Sustainable Development Goals

 Applied SDG Learning

-Dr. Glyn Bissix from the Department of Community Development is working with small communities across Kings County and Nova Scotia to nurture sustainable development goals at the community level.
-Some of this work has been integrated into several courses.
-For example, students in CODE 3013: Community Design, Wellness and Active Living are exploring wellness and active living in the context of the COVID-19 pandemic, the social determinants of health, and the UN’s sustainable development goals (SDGs).
+Students in CODE 3013: Community Design, Wellness and Active Living taught by Dr. Glyn Bissix from Community Development, explored wellness and active living in the context of the COVID-19 pandemic, the social determinants of health, and the UN’s sustainable development goals (SDGs).
+They produced a report for a local community.

-Students in ESST 4003: Sustainability Projects, taught by Dr. Alice Cohen from Environmental and Sustainability Studies, are working in partnership with the Acadia Sustainability Office to explore ways to integrate the SDGs in campus activities.
-Their work involves a review of current research, teaching and operational activities and recommendations for new initiatives that build on existing capacities as well as addressing gaps.
+Students in ESST 4003: Sustainability Projects, taught by Dr. Alice Cohen from Environmental and Sustainability Studies, worked with the Acadia Sustainability Office to explore ways to integrate the SDGs in campus activities.
+Their work involved a review of current research, teaching and operational activities, and making recommendations for new initiatives that build on existing capacities as well as addressing gaps.